DominikFilipiak/ai-notebook/README.md

 ------------
 Python 3 + Jupyter Notebook (with themes) + TensorFlow + PyTorch + TensorBoard + CUDA/CuDNN

-Excellent for AI research in Python.
+Excellent for AI research on GPU(s) in Python.
 The Dockerfile is heavily based on [TensorFlow dockerfiles](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/dockerfiles).

 ## Prerequisites
 Requires Docker (>=19.03), NVIDIA driver and nvidia-docker (see how to install it [here](https://github.com/NVIDIA/nvidia-docker)).
 Tested on Debian 10, should work on Ubuntu, CentOS and RHEL as well.